LT310/IsaacGym_legged_gym/README.md

+# Method to Torque = 0, to mimic joint failure:
+In the legged_gym > envs > anymal_c folder, there is anymal.py script.
+Within, this script, go to compute torque function and comment and uncomment lines before training to set the joints diabling.

 # Isaac Gym Environments for Legged Robots #
 This repository provides the environment used to train ANYmal (and other robots) to walk on rough terrain using NVIDIA's Isaac Gym.
 It includes all components needed for sim-to-real transfer: actuator network, friction & mass randomization, noisy observations and random pushes during training.